Oleksandr-Zhabenko/aftovolio/README.md

 - +ul     — afterwards there is a string that encodes which sounds are used for diversity property evaluation.
 If used, then +r group has no meaning and is not used.
 Unlike in the link, the argument "1" means computing the property for all the sound representations included (for all of the present representations, so the value is maximal between all other strings instead of "1").
 For more information, [see](https://oleksandr-zhabenko.github.io/uk/rhythmicity/PhLADiPreLiO.Eng.21.html#types)

 - +r      — afterwards are several unique digits not greater than 8 in the descending order — the first one is the length of the group of syllables to be considered as a period, the rest — positions of the maximums and minimums.
-Example: "543" means that the line is splitted into groups of 5 syllables starting from the beginning, then the positions of the most maximum (4 = 5 - 1) and the next (smaller) maximum (3 = 4 - 1).
+Example: "543" means that the line is split into groups of 5 syllables starting from the beginning, then the positions of the most maximum (4 = 5 - 1) and the next (smaller) maximum (3 = 4 - 1).
 If there are no duplicated values then the lowest possible value here is 0, that corresponds to the lowest minimum.
 If there are duplicates then the lowest value here is the number of the groups of duplicates, e. g. in the sequence 1,6,3,3,4,4,5 that is one group there are two groups of duplicates — with 3 and 4 — and, therefore, the corresponding data after +r should be 7\...2.
 The values less than the lowest minimum are neglected.

 - +c      — see explanation at [the link](https://hackage.haskell.org/package/rhythmic-sequences-0.3.0.0/docs/src/Rhythmicity.MarkerSeqs.html#HashCorrections).
 Some preliminary tests show that theee corrections influence the result but not drastically, they can lead to changes in groupping and order, but mostly leave the structure similar.
 This shows that the algorithms used are more stable for such changes.